The countrywide average auto premium is about $1,258/year (NAIC, 2022). Virginia sits near the national average for auto insurance cost.

 Uninsured Driver Rate

-Virginia has a unique insurance provision allowing drivers to pay a $500 annual Uninsured Motor Vehicle (UMV) fee to the DMV instead of carrying insurance.
-This means an estimated percentage of Virginia drivers are legally operating without coverage but with personal liability exposure for damages they cause.
+Virginia used to let drivers pay a $500 annual Uninsured Motor Vehicle (UMV) fee to the DMV instead of buying coverage, but that option was eliminated — as of policies effective January 1, 2025, auto insurance is mandatory for all Virginia drivers, minimum liability limits rose to 50/100/25, and uninsured/underinsured motorist coverage is now required at those same limits.
 Virginia is a tort state, and the Northern Virginia suburbs of Washington, D.C. — Fairfax, Arlington, Prince William counties — carry among the highest rates in the state due to massive commuter volumes and Beltway congestion.

 Hampton Roads — the Virginia Beach, Norfolk, Chesapeake, and Newport News metropolitan area — faces meaningful coastal flood risk from tropical weather systems and nor'easters.
 The region's proximity to sea level makes comprehensive flood coverage important for vehicles in low-lying areas.
 Virginia's litigation environment is relatively moderate compared to neighboring Maryland, and the state's overall insurance market is competitive.
 Rate variation between Northern Virginia and Southwest Virginia can be dramatic, with some rural Southwest Virginia counties offering some of the lowest rates in the Mid-Atlantic region.